syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable dynamic grouping behaviour for particular column.
+Gets or sets a value that indicates whether to enable dynamic grouping behavior for particular column.